 Validated Domestic Address

-For U.S.-based account, this icon also means the address is treated as a commercial address.
+For U.S.-based accounts, this icon also means the address is treated as a commercial address.

 Validated Residential Address (U.S. only)

-Same a Validated Domestic Address, except the address is considered residential.
+Same as Validated Domestic Address, except the address is considered residential.
 A residential address may qualify for different services or rates.